thruthesky/angular-cms/README.md

 ## Zone update.

-* When app boots,
+* When the internal state changes like
-    When the app loads, the user login status is pending and app needs time to check user 'Auth'.
+    * when app loads the user login status is pending and app needs time to check user 'Auth'.
-    When the app checked 'Auth', and the internal state has been changed already, But the change was not updated to UI because there is no user action.
+    When the app checked user 'Auth', and the internal state has been changed already, But the change was not updated to UI because there is no user action.

+    * When login, ngZone may need to be re-run.

     * If you click a button or link, or move to another page, then the change will be updated to UI immediately.